Campus visit planning

 Why this page exists

-Brown visits create a very specific Providence trip shape: morning timing matters, family energy matters, and the city works best when it supports the campus day instead of competing with it.
+Brown visits create a very specific Providence trip plan: morning timing matters, family energy matters, and the city works best when it supports the campus day instead of competing with it.

 Change note